jreeseiii-tech/WinGrid11/README.md

 # WinGrid11

-Dynamic grid-based window snapping for Windows 11.
+Dynamic grid-based window manager for Windows 11.
 Spiritual successor to [WindowGrid](http://windowgrid.net).

 > Heavily inspired by the great work of Joshua Wilding.
 The original WindowGrid was an amazing tool that changed how I use Windows.
 Sadly, it is pretty inconsistent on Windows 11 and with newer apps.
 This tool aims to address that.
 Check out the original WindowGrid at [windowgrid.net](http://windowgrid.net).